Cosmian/kms/documentation/docs/cli/main_commands.md

 ### Usage
 `ckms get-attributes [options]`
 ### Arguments
-`--id [-i] <ID>` The key unique identifier of the cryptographic object.
+`--id [-i] <ID>` The unique identifier of the cryptographic object.
 If not specified, tags should be specified

 `--tag [-t] <TAG>` Tag to use to retrieve the key when no key id is specified.
 To specify multiple tags, use the option multiple times